AbdulNa/alx-higher_level_programming/0x02-python-import_modules/README.md

-General objective of this program
+These are the objectives for this project

     Why Python programming is awesome
     How to import functions from another file